Tíbet

 Money / Currency

-The official currency of China is the Renminbi which is, of course, also used in Tibet.
+China’s official currency is the Renminbi, which, naturally, is also used in Tibet.

 Tipping